Hermione Eyre: Journalism

 Eyre worked at The Independent as a staff writer for seven years.
 She was also a television critic for that newspaper.

 Eyre is known for her long-form interviews with celebrities, publishing her works in the London Evening Standard Magazine, where she is a contributing editor.
 She has also written for the New Statesman, and The Spectator.

 Books

 Eyre co-wrote The Dictionary of National Celebrity in 2005.

 In 2014, she published a work of historical fiction Viper Wine, featuring Venetia Stanley and Kenelm Digby, which was nominated for the Folio Prize, and short-listed for the Walter Scott Prize.
+Her novel won the Kitschies: Golden Tentacle award for best debut.

 Eyre cites Borges, Dorothy Parker and Charles Dickens as influences.

 Personal life

 Eyre lives in Archway, London.
 In 2012, she married Alex Burghart, now a Conservative MP.
 Their daughter, Sybilla, was born in 2013.